puanbening/puanbening/README.md

 </p>

 ### 🌟 About Me
-- 🎓 **Undergraduate Informatics Engineering Student** at Universitas Negeri Semarang
+- 🎓 **Fresh graduate majoring in Informatics Engineering** at Universitas Negeri Semarang
 - 🌱 A **Machine Learning Cohort** at Bangkit Academy 2024 Batch 2
 - 🎯 Fun fact: I enjoy **reading his-fic**  pls reach me out on instagram and let's talk about his-fic book!!